Eternity0207/IC_PROJECT/README.md

 # Whispr — Speak Securely, Stay Private

-A minimalist messenger application that enables secure communication between two IP addresses.
+Whispr is a minimalist messenger application that enables secure communication between two IP addresses.
 The app incorporates **Diffie-Hellman Key Exchange** for secure key sharing and **AES-256 encryption** for message confidentiality.
 It also features a simple and intuitive GUI for ease of use.

 ## Features